 1.1.
 Awareness.
 Improve Awareness of GCCD Resources with Increased and Effective Internal and External Communication

 1.1.1.
 Increase external communication with prospective students and community residents, organizations, government, and businesses.
+Superintendent/President; ongoing ➚

 This strategic initiative requires the continuing efforts of the President’s Office to organize visibility within the community and develop a community contact database with routine follow-up and information sharing.

 a.
-GCC will communicate the value of college programs and services to students and the community through participation in civic activities, collaborations with business and community groups, electronic newsletters, etc.
+GCC will communicate the value of college programs and services to students and the community through K-12 partnerships, participation in civic activities, collaborations with business and community groups, and marketing.
+Superintendent/President; ongoing ➚

 c.
-Implement the newly established policy for consistent branding of GCCD with common themes for the logos for the Verdugo Campus, Garfield Campus, and PDC; consistent use of GCCD colors; listing of all locations on marketing materials and letterhead.
+Implement the consistent branding of GCCD with common themes for the logos for the Verdugo Campus, Garfield Campus, and PDC; consistent use of GCCD colors; listing of all locations on marketing materials and letterhead.
+Superintendent/President; ongoing ➚

 1.1.2 Communicate with K-12 to ensure that high school counselors and students perceive GCCD as a desirable higher education option.
+VP Student Services; ongoing ➚

+a.
+Increase support for student outreach initiatives.
+VP Student Services; ongoing ➚

+b.
+Increase dual enrollment offerings for high school students.
+VP Student Services; ongoing ➚

 1.1.3.
 Increase internal communication with students to improve access to GCCD resources.
+VP Student Services; ongoing ➚

 a.
-Evaluate the effectiveness of the new GCCD website to provide user-friendly information successfully.
+Evaluate the effectiveness of the GCCD website to provide user-friendly information successfully.
+AVP Information Technology; ongoing ➚

 b.
 Improve student access to and awareness of all Student Services.
+VP Student Services; ongoing ➚

 c.
 Improve on-campus signage.
+VP Administrative Services; ongoing ➚

 1.1.4.
 Increase internal communication with faculty and staff to improve awareness of services available to students.
+VP Student Services; ongoing ➚

 a.
 Offer orientation programs for new hires – full-time and part-time faculty (credit and noncredit), classified staff, and administrators (e.g., offering staff development credit to faculty who go through online orientation).
-(Note: Action Plan 2 reinforces this action.)
+AVP Human Resources; ongoing ✘

 b.
 Provide ongoing updates of services available to students through emails, e-newsletters, and workshops for faculty and staff.
+VP Student Services; ongoing ➚

 1.2.
 Access.
 Increase Student Access by Developing Strategies and Systems to Improve Student Articulation, Assessment, and Basic Skills Preparedness for Both Credit and Noncredit Students.

 1.2.1.
 Develop strategies and systems to improve the efficiency of student articulation from high schools and between the credit and noncredit programs.
+VP Student Services; ongoing ➚

 a.
 Review and implement the articulation policy with high schools.
+VP Instructional Services; one-time ✘

 b.
 Evaluate and continue successful programs as appropriate (e.g., English Collaborative, ESL).
+VP Instructional Services; ongoing ➚

 c.
 Provide “pathways” for Transfer and CTE students (e.g., 2+2+2).

-d.
-Evaluate course prerequisites.
+VP Instructional Services; ongoing ➚

 1.2.2.
 Develop strategies to better accommodate the needs of incoming students.
+VP Student Services; ongoing ➚

 a.
-Continually document, empirically assess, and deliver those Student Services that promote student success.
+Empirically assess student services programs to ensure they promote student success.
+VP Student Services; ongoing ➚

 b.
-Investigate alternative instructional delivery mechanisms – online, schedule (days of week, meeting times), etc. (Note: This action step relates to Goal 4 on “Fiscal Diversity and Stability” and the role of the Enrollment Management Committee.)
+Increase access to core instructional programs for incoming students.
+VP Instructional Services and VP Student Services; ongoing ✘

 1.2.3.
 Improve the Matriculation process by implementing one or more of the following initiatives:

 a.
-Incentivize or require Orientation.
+Explore the possibility of mandating orientation, counseling, assessment, and Student Educational Plans for students.
+VP Student Services; one-time ✘

 b.
-Incentivize or require Counseling on the Verdugo Campus.
+Develop and implement an abbreviated SEP for noncredit students by Garfield Counselors.
+VP Student Services; ongoing ➚

 c.
-Increase the number of credit students with SEPs.

-d.
-Increase the number of noncredit students with SEPs

-e.
-Assess the feasibility of redeploying Counselors from the Verdugo Campus during the middle of the semesters to assist in the development of SEPs for noncredit students at the Garfield Campus; on the basis of the feasibility analysis, implement recommended actions
+Assess the feasibility of redeploying Counselors from the Verdugo Campus during the middle of the semesters to assist in the development of SEPs for noncredit students at the Garfield Campus; on the basis of the feasibility analysis, implement recommended actions.
+VP Student Services; one-time ✘

 1.2.4.
 Improve Basic Skills preparedness